Eric Dolphy: Career

-Dolphy gained his big break when he was invited to join Chico Hamilton's quintet in 1958.
+Dolphy had his big break when he was invited to join Chico Hamilton's quintet in 1958.
 With the group he became known to a wider audience and was able to tour extensively through 1958–59, when he left Hamilton's group and moved to New York City.
-Dolphy appears with Hamilton's band in the film Jazz on a Summer's Day playing flute during the Newport Jazz Festival of 1958.
+Dolphy appears on flute with Hamilton's band in the film Jazz on a Summer's Day, documenting a performance at the 1958 Newport Jazz Festival.

 Partnerships

 Charles Mingus

 Charles Mingus had known Dolphy from growing up in Los Angeles, and the younger man joined Mingus' Jazz Workshop in 1960, shortly after arriving in New York.
 He took part in Mingus' big band recording Pre-Bird (sometimes re-released as Mingus Revisited), and is featured on "Bemoanable Lady".
-Later he joined Mingus' working band which then also included Ted Curson.
-They worked at the Showplace during 1960 (memorialized in the poem "Mingus at the Showplace" by William Matthews), and recorded two albums together, Charles Mingus Presents Charles Mingus and Mingus at Antibes, the latter featuring Booker Ervin on almost all tracks and Bud Powell guesting on "I'll Remember April".
+Later he joined Mingus' working band at the Showplace during 1960 (memorialized in the poem "Mingus at the Showplace" by William Matthews), and appeared on the leader's two Candid label albums, Charles Mingus Presents Charles Mingus and Mingus.
 Dolphy, Mingus said, "was a complete musician.
 He could fit anywhere.
 He was a fine lead alto in a big band.
 He could make it in a classical group.
 And, of course, he was entirely his own man when he soloed....
 He had mastered jazz.
 And he had mastered all the instruments he played.
 In fact, he knew more than was supposed to be possible to do on them."
+In the same year, Dolphy took part in the Mingus led Jazz Artist Guild project and its Newport Rebels recording session.

-During this time, Dolphy participated in other recording sessions with Mingus for the Candid label and took part in the Newport Rebels session.
-In 1961, Dolphy left Mingus' band and went to Europe for a few months, where he was recorded in Scandinavia and Berlin.
+Touring in Europe with Mingus in 1961, Dolphy continued on to perform as a solo artist, and he was recorded in Scandinavia and Berlin.
 (See The Berlin Concerts, The Complete Uppsala Concert, Eric Dolphy in Europe Volumes 1, 2, and 3 (1 and 3 were also released as Copenhagen Concert), and Stockholm Sessions.)
 He was later among the musicians who worked on Mingus Mingus Mingus Mingus Mingus in 1963, and is featured on "Hora Decubitus".

-In early 1964, he returned to Mingus' working band, now including Jaki Byard, Johnny Coles, and Clifford Jordan.
+In early 1964, Dolphy returned to Mingus' working band, now including Jaki Byard, Johnny Coles, and Clifford Jordan.
 This sextet worked at the Five Spot before playing at Cornell University and Town Hall in New York (both were recorded: Cornell 1964 and Town Hall Concert) and subsequently touring Europe.
 The short tour is well-documented on Revenge!, The Great Concert of Charles Mingus, Mingus in Europe Volume I, and Mingus in Europe Volume II.